whosonfirst/go-writer-elasticsearch/README.md

 Elasticsearch support for the [go-writer](https://github.com/whosonfirst/go-writer) `Writer` interface.

 This is work in progress.
-This package supersedes the [go-whosonfirst-readwrite-github](https://github.com/whosonfirst/go-whosonfirst-readwrite-github) package.

 ## See also